sunfounder/DIY_Control_Robot_Arm_kit_for_Arduino-Rollarm/docs/source/pc_control.rst

 .. image:: img/media75.png

-**Step 6: M1-M4 correspond to Servo1-Servo4**, you can move the slider control the 4 servo on the Rollarm.
+**Step 6: M1-M4 correspond to Servo1-Servo4**, you can move the slider to control the 4 Servos on the Rollarm.

 .. image:: img/media76.png